Wolverine (character): Reception and legacy

-Woverine is one of the most popular Marvel superheroes.
+Wolverine is one of the most popular Marvel superheroes.
 In 1995, he tied with Spider-Man as Marvel's most licensed character.
 In 2008, Wizard magazine ranked Wolverine 1st in their "200 Greatest Comic Book Characters of All Time" list.
 The same year, Empire ranked Wolverine 4th in their "50 Greatest Comic Book Characters" list.
 In 2014, Entertainment Weekly ranked Wolverine 1st in their "Let's rank every X-Man ever" list.

 Wolverine is typical of the tough antiheroes that emerged in American popular culture after the Vietnam War; his willingness to use deadly force and his brooding loner nature became standard characteristics for comic book antiheroes by the end of the 1980s.
 Wolverine was considered groundbreaking among comic book superheroes in demonstrating the traits of an antihero, which according to psychologist Suzana E. Flores includes being "psychologically damaged" as well as being "simultaneously depicted as superior due to [their] superhuman abilities and inferior due to [their] impetuousness, irrationality, or lack of thoughtful evaluation."
 Following Wolverine's creation, antiheroes became increasingly popular in comic books—especially in the 1990s—with the development of ones like the Punisher, Marv, Spawn, and Deadpool.

 The illustration of Wolverine's various mental health challenges, particularly recovery from major trauma or psychological trauma, have been identified by Flores as one of the reasons for his popularity.
 While the character is usually physically invincible, he demonstrates emotional and psychological vulnerability, exemplifying values and aspirations of resilience for his audience.
 Flores notes that Wolverine's fanbase consists primarily of men and the character generally exemplifies a masculine perspective on recovery from trauma; despite this, she found him therapeutic in her own recovery from rape.
 Nnedi Okorafor, a Nigerian American science-fiction author, stated that Wolverine was a therapeutic role model for her during her experience of paralysis following surgical treatment of scoliosis.

 J. Andrew Deman praises "The Wounded Wolf" story illustrated by Windsor-Smith that appeared in Uncanny X-Men, comparing it to the Iliad.
 Comic book critics have particularly commended Windsor-Smith's Weapon X story, which describes Wolverine's mistreatment at the hands of the Weapon X program and his experience of trauma.
 Hagai Palevsky describes it as "quite possibly the best comic Marvel ever published."
 Rolling Stone journalist Sean T. Collins calls it "Arguably the most important and the most visually impressive Wolverine storyline of all time."
 In contrast, Paul Young criticizes the trends of the mid-1990s in which Wolverine and other anti-heroes became ubiquitous (he describes this as "Wolverine-mania") and often marketed with gimmick covers.
 Among later stories, critic Jim Davis considers "Enemy of the State" and "Old Man Logan", both by Millar, to be particularly notable.